 In October 2001, the Board of Directors adopted, and in December 2001 the stockholders approved, the 2001 Incentive Stock Plan.
-This Plan, as amended, has 10,000,000 shares of common stock issuable for the grant of stock options and other stock-based awards to employees, officers, directors, consultants, and independent contractors providing services to Enzon and its subsidiaries as determined by the Board of Directors or by a committee of directors designated by the Board of Directors to administer the plan.
+This Plan, as amended, has 10,000,000 shares of common stock issuable for the grant of stock options and other stock-based awards to employees, officers, directors, consultants, and independent contractors providing services to Enzon and its subsidiaries as determined by the Board of Directors to administer the plan.